 Besides doubled length (60 feet), the two boxcars looked typical while rolling outside.
-However, this was not the case inside this building; their customized ends fully opened above them, creating a large enough entrance for a team of six enormous horses to enter.
+However, this was different inside this building; the car's customized ends fully opened above them, creating a large enough entrance for a team of six enormous beasts.